slowernews/wisdom-tldr/chapters/0_intro.md

 > *"Had I not created my whole world, I would certainly have died in other people’s."
 -- Anais Nin [1903]*

+> *"The cave you fear to enter, holds the treasure you seek."
+-- Joseph Campbell [1904]*

 > *"The question is not who is going to let me; it’s who is going to stop me."
 -- Ayn Rand [1905]*

 > *"Life is being on the wire, everything else is just waiting."
 -- Karl Wallenda [1905]*

-> *"If you plan on being less than you are capable of being, you will probably be unhappy all the days of your life."
--- Abraham Maslow [1908]*

 > *"Home is not where you are born; home is where all your attempts to escape cease."
 -- Naguib Mahfouz [1911]*